SPIRE-GMU/binius-spire/README.md

     go to app_component -> CMakeLists,txt -> line 39,
     change cxx version from 14 to 17 !!

 Otherwise it fails when building the system.
+There is something wrong with the tool and currently we have to correct it mannually.

 ### Configuration of arbitrary-additive-NTT on VCK: